What is it?

 Before you start

-Skip passed all the sexy imagery and fancy-sounding marketing bumpf at the beginning to the instructional content about charging, how to use it, contraindications, and operational data on the last few pages (page 48 out of 58).
-It’s a quick and easy read with a web address to view the LYMA laser facial video demo.
-Check out the Laser FAQs also for further helpful information.
+Skip passed all the sexy imagery and fancy-sounding marketing bumpf at the beginning.
+The instructional content about charging, how to use it, contraindications, and operational data is on the last few pages.

 Contraindications for the LYMA laser are: